catherning/food_recipe_gen/README.md

 - Make an extensive analysis of the datasets, and predict the cuisine country origin (French, Japanese, ...) based on the ingredients
 - Make a comparison of the different ML models used for the two goals above

+## Installation

+Apart from the packages in the requirements.txt file, also need NLTK `sudo apt-get install python-nltk` on a unix environment

+(Using conda env, but installing packages with pip, tested with python 3.6)

 ## Datasets used

 ### Recipe1M